Zurich Children’s Hospital

 ARGE KISPI

-With a floor area of 77,300 m², the acute-care hospital will cover the full spectrum of specialist fields in child and adolescent medicine, as well as in paediatric surgery.
-The new building is horizontally layered.
-Each floor is shaped by its respective functions: examination and treatment, emergency and intensive care on the ground floor; flexible offices surrounding a central examination and treatment area on the 1st floor; patient rooms on the 2nd floor; a car park, delivery zone and building services equipment on the basement floor.
+The new building is horizontally layered, whereby each floor is shaped by its respective functions: examination and treatment, emergency and intensive care on the ground floor; flexible offices surrounding a central examination and treatment area on the 1st floor; patient rooms on the 2nd floor; a car park, delivery zone and building services equipment underground.